NDraganov/JavaScript-QuizApp/README.md

 ## Purpose

    This website presents Quiz App and was created to complete my second project for Learning People's Front End Developer course.</br>
-   The purpose of this project is to show my ability to create a website using JavaScript. the full list of technology used can be found down below in Technology section.</br>
+   The purpose of this project is to show my ability to create a website using JavaScript.
+The full list of technology used can be found down below in Technology section.</br>

    Users are able to play the Quiz with 10 geography oriented questions.</br>